 As greater physical activity can lead to further decreases in pain, lower risk of common chronic diseases, and an improvement in quality of life, it is critical to find ways to help TKR recipients become more active post-surgery.
 In KArAT (Knee Arthroplasty Activity Trial), we will assess whether personalized guidance from a health coach coupled with financial rewards can effectively increase physical activity post-TKR.

 KArAT is led by Elena Losina, Ph.D., MSc, at Brigham and Women’s Hospital, alongside a team of investigators from Mass General Brigham, Northwestern University, the University at Buffalo, and the University of Kansas.
 The study is funded by the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
-We plan to begin enrollment during Winter 2022-23.
+Enrollment began during Spring 2023.

 For further information, please see our NIH grant abstract.